rjust/defects4j/README.md

 Requirements
 ----------------
- - Java 1.8 (version 1.5.0 and older requires Java 1.7)
+ - Java 11
  - Git >= 1.9
  - SVN >= 1.8
  - Perl >= 5.0.12

+Defects4J version 2.x required Java 1.8.
+Defects4J version 1.x and 0.x required Java 1.7.

 #### Java version
-All bugs have been reproduced and triggering tests verified, using the latest version of Java 1.8.
+All bugs have been reproduced and triggering tests verified, using the latest version of Java 11.
-Note that using Java 1.9+ might result in unexpected failing tests on a fixed program version.
+Using a different version of Java might result in unexpected failing tests on a fixed program version.

 #### Timezone